prody/ProDy-website/tutorials/nmwiz_tutorial/nmwiz.rst

    When this is the case click one of :guilabel:`Draw` or :guilabel:`Redraw` buttons.

-Scaling and RMSD
-""""""""""""""""

-Remember that normal modes are unit vectors, so when they are drawn as they are arrows will not be visible, especially for large structures.
-Hence, modes are automatically scaled to depict a given RMSD.
-RMSD value and the corresponding scaling factor is displayed in the top panel.

-Atom selections
-"""""""""""""""

-Arrows are drawn for selected atoms.
-You can enter any valid atom selection string to display arrows for a specific part of the molecule.

 Representations
 ^^^^^^^^^^^^^^^

 You can change molecule representations through NMWiz.
-:guilabel:`Molecule` number in :guilabel:`Actions` panel shows the index of the molecule that the changes will affect.
-If you would like NMWiz not to interfere with your customized visualization on this molecule, you can turn this off in molecule :guilabel:`Options` panel.
+The :guilabel:`Molecule` number in the :guilabel:`Actions` panel shows the index of the molecule that the changes will affect.
+If you would like NMWiz not to interfere with your customized visualization of this molecule, you can turn this off in the molecule :guilabel:`Options` panel.
 Alternatively, you can :guilabel:`Hide` this molecule, and make custom representations for a molecule that you load into VMD manually.